U.S. FDA advisory panel sets stage for Moderna vaccine authorization

 Documents prepared by FDA scientists and released ahead of the meeting, said a two-dose regimen of the Moderna vaccine was highly effective in preventing COVID-19 and did not raise any specific safety issues.

-Perhaps even more significant, as hospital intensive care units fill to capacity across the country, there were no cases of severe COVID-19 among those who got the vaccine in the trial versus 30 such cases in the placebo group.
+There were no cases of severe COVID-19 among those who got the vaccine in the trial versus 30 such cases in the placebo group, which could be significant as hospital intensive care units fill up with infected patients.

-The vaccine, based on the new technology of synthetic messenger RNA (mRNA), is administered in two shots about 28 days apart.
-The Pfizer/BioNTech shot is also an mRNA vaccine.

 The United States in August entered a $1.5 billion pact with Moderna to acquire 100 million doses of its vaccine.